Scared Stiff (1953 film)

 Scared Stiff was Carmen Miranda's final film appearance, as she died two years later in August 1955.

 Plot

-Mary Carroll inherits her family's ancestral home, located on a small island off Cuba, and, despite warnings and death threats, decides to sail to Havana and take possession of the reputedly haunted castle.
+Mary Carroll inherits her family's ancestral home, located on a small Caribbean island off Cuba.
+Despite warnings and death threats, she decides to sail to Havana and take possession of the reputedly haunted castle.
 She is joined by nightclub entertainer Larry Todd who, believing he has killed a mobster, flees New York with a friend, Myron.
 Once on the island the three enter the eerie castle and, after viewing the ghost of one of Mary's ancestors and fighting off a menacing zombie, find the key to the castle's treasure.